ovilab/ovilab.github.io/privacy.md

 This Privacy Policy applies to information that we collect about you when you use:

 * Our websites;
-* Our mobile applications (including the WordPress mobile app for Android and iOS);
+* Our mobile applications; and
-* Our other products and services that are available on or through our websites (including WordPress.com plans, WordPress.com VIP, Jetpack, the WooCommerce Services Extension, Gravatar, the IntenseDebate comment management system, and Akismet plans); and
+* Our other products and services that are available on or through our websites.
-* Other users’ websites that use our Services, while you are logged in to your account with us.

 Throughout this Privacy Policy we’ll refer to our website, mobile applications and other products and services collectively as “Services.”